kodetroll/rptr-ctrl-pi/README.md

+                       rptrctrl.c

-rptrctrl.c - A program to do a 'minimalist' repeater controller using a Raspberry PI and simple interfacing circuitry on the GPIO Port.
+A C program to do a 'minimalist' repeater controller using a Raspberry PI and simple interfacing circuitry on the GPIO Port.

 This code was converted from an Arduino sketch I wrote sometime ago and is only intended as a test bed for testing the implementation